Chuck Grassley: 2020s

+2028

+On November 16, 2022, Grassley filed for reelection for a ninth term in 2028.
+He would be 95 at the time of the election and 101 at the end of the term.

+2022

 In May 2021, Grassley said he would not decide whether to run for reelection in 2022 until between eight and 12 months before the election.
 Many believed that an open seat in Iowa would benefit the Democrats as they could convince many Grassley supporters to vote for their nominee.
 In July 2021, former U.S. representative Abby Finkenauer announced that she would run for the seat regardless of Grassley's decision and criticized him and Republican Senate leader Mitch McConnell for being "obsessed with power" and not taking a strong stance against those who breached the Capitol in the January 6 United States Capitol attack.

 In September 2021, Grassley announced his candidacy for an eighth term.
 His announcement was viewed as advantageous to Republicans seeking to hold Grassley's seat and retake the Senate majority in 2022.
 He won the general election, defeating Democratic nominee Michael Franken on November 8, 2022.